ellie-commons/jorts/README.md

 ## 💝 Donations

 Lot of the code (and the aesthetic) was from original work by Lainsce because this is a fork of an older version of Notejot from a time before new additions broke NoteJot for elementary OS 8.
 Currently the real, official NoteJot is something different, more fully-featured and no longer focused on elementary OS.
 Some people liked the simplicity of the old version, and thus we created this fork of it.
-However, we do struggle with porting gtk3 to gtk4, so this may take longer than expected.

 If you want to thank the original creator: